eswong610/user-guide-docs/docs/schema.md

 nav_order: 5
 ---

-### Schema
+### Setting your own Schema

-Now that we have our mongodb cluster connected, we want to create a table or schema for data to be stored in.
+Now that we have our Mongodb cluster connected, we want to create a table or schema for data to be stored in.
-To do this we need to use mongoose to create schema.
+To do this we need to use Mongoose to create schema.
 Mongoose will also be used in other functions with Mongodb Atlas.

-## step 7 - Setting your own schema

-In a folder, you will want to create a file to store the schema that will be exported onto your app.js.
+Step 1 - Create a new folder called models; you will create a file to store the schema that will be exported onto your app.js.
-Let's just called this file schema.js
+Let's call this file schema.js.

-From there, you want to call in the mongoose module like this
+Step 2 - Call in the mongoose module into schema.js like this:
 ```
 const mongoose = require('mongoose');
 ```
 To make a schema, you set 'key: values' similar to mysql format.
 Schema are written as variable using const.
 In this example, we will do "const UserSchema".
 The next part is calling mongoose by inputing this command "mongoose.Schema({})".
 This will be the body of your schema and everything inside will define it.

+Step 3 - Set mongoose.Schema as a variable.

 ```
 const UserSchema = mongoose.Schema
 ```

-For id => you will put _id
+For id => you will put _ _id_.
+It is convention to start off with _ id with type mongoose.schemas.Types.ObjectId.
+This generates a randomized string/serialized string that uniquely identifies the data object.
+It is a function of mongoose.

+Step 4 - Set your id key value.
 ```
 _id: mongoose.Schema.Types.ObjectId,
 ```